 GMSO means the owner and/or operator of a Gas Measurement System.

-GP means a gas producers, or gas treatment station owner/operator.
+GP means a gas producer, or gas treatment station owner/operator.

 ICP means installation control point being the point at which a consumer installation is deemed to have gas supplied, represented by a unique ICP identifier on the registry assigned by the NO.

 incident is an event (or near miss) which results (or would have resulted) in failure to meet a service standard or in damage to people or property .
-For example Schedule 16 of the Gas Transmission Information Disclosure Determination 2012 (Decision No. NZCC 24) describes an incident as ‘‘…any event, including a near miss, that has the potential to impact on the delivery of gas transmission services or the operations of the GTB.’’
+For example, Schedule 16 of the Gas Transmission Information Disclosure Determination 2012 (Decision No. NZCC 24) describes an incident as ‘…any event, including a near miss, that has the potential to impact on the delivery of gas transmission services or the operations of the GTB.’

 maui pipeline means the high pressure gas pipeline running from the outlet of the Maui Production Station at Oaonui to Rotowaro and including the laterals to the New Plymouth and Huntly power stations including associated items of plant, equipment, fixtures and fittings.